photo: Bob Bruyn

 Animation

 Through the years, Aimee has worked in the animation industry in many different roles.
-She directed the short film Aurora, created storyboards for Amazon Prime's Undone, and animated a series of 12 music videos for De Wereld Draait Door.
+She directed and animated the short film Aurora, created storyboards for Amazon Prime's Undone, and animated a series of 12 music videos for De Wereld Draait Door.
 Her biggest animation project was Behind the Telescopes, a 71-minute long theatrical film, made together with harpist Lavinia Meijer and Arthur Antoine.
 In 2021, Aimee created 6 animated short films for the Rijksmuseum's exhibition Slavery.

 Awards